 1. Increased precision in sales reports

-Most e-commerce software enables you to check up on sales and which products are more popular among clients.
+Most software enables you to check up on sales and which products are more popular among clients.
 However, if you have several products with similar names, reading sales reports can get confusing.

 Using SKUs removes any potential confusion from sales reports.
 An SKU can only correspond to a specific product, which means there’s no way that you’ll mistake one item’s sales for another’s.